Category: Snorkel

 Our tour anchored at El Cielo (near shore) around 2pm

-Not really a reef, though people don’t know what to call it El Cielo is a shallow sandbar on the very south end where hundreds of orange starfish sit on a white-sand bottom.
+Not really a reef at all, though people don’t know what to call it El Cielo is a shallow sandbar on the very south end where hundreds of orange starfish sit on a white-sand bottom.
 The water is about 4 feet deep so excellent for kids to swim so you can enjoy your time instead of worrying.
 It’s a stop, not a swim.
-Most tours pair it with Palancar or Colombia Reef.
+Most tours pair it with Palancar reef or Colombia Reef.
 Worth it once, especially for photos.
 Read more about snorkeling at playa El clielo.

-Punta Sur Eco Park (shore-accessible with a catch)
+Punta Sur Eco Park (shore-access)

 A man in snorkel mask and fins swimming near a brown coral reef at punta sur reef.